hb9tf/wireslacker/README.md

 * Migrate the Slacker processor into something more generic (allowing other use).

-* Extend Slacker to format messages a bit more nicely.
+* Extend Slacker to format messages a bit more nicely or use at least templating.

+* Write unit tests.